Apocrathia/home-assistant-config/packages/README.md

 ## Naming Convention

-Although the ```package: !include_dir_named``` statement will now recursively search a direcctory, there is no indication withing HASS as to what folder it actually came from.
+Although the ```package: !include_dir_named``` statement will recursively search a direcctory, there is no indication withing HASS as to what folder it actually came from.
 To make my files organized, I have have prefixed them with a function idenfier.
 That way they are grouped together in a logical manner.
+Most of this follows the nomenclature outlined in the [Home Assistant Glossary](https://www.home-assistant.io/docs/glossary/).

 Prefix | Description | Example
 --- | --- | ---
-component | Configurations specific to Home Assistant core functions | component_light plugin | Everything to set up and configure a specific plugin. | plugin_ecobee routine | A collection of configurations to perform tasks which happen on a daily basis | routine_morning function | Specific functions that can be bundled together | function_presence system | Things that work specifically with the management of Home Assistant | system_backup toy | Things that have no real use, but are just for fun. | toy_annoyaimee
+integration | Configurations specific to core functionality of Home Assistant | integration_ecobee routine | Configurations to perform tasks which happen on a routine basis | routine_morning function | Configurations that can be bundled together to perform a specific function | function_presence system | Things that work specifically with the management of Home Assistant | system_backup toy | Things that have no real use, but are just for fun. | toy_annoyaimee